angelo-wf/SnesJs/README.md

 My attempt at making a SNES emulator in Javascript.
 Currently working on the CPU emulation.

-This will probably never end up being an accurate emulator, but I hope to have some game running at least.
+This will probably never end up being an accurate emulator, but I hope to have some games running at least.
 There is also a pretty big chance that it won't be able to run at full speed.

+Note that the CPU will not support emulation mode (at least for now), because it makes the code a lot more complicated (and probably slower), and no games seem to actually make use of it.

 ## Resources